-So our in-house satirist and award-winning playwright, CJ Hopkins, has written a novel, which, if all goes to plan, we’ll be publishing in April.
+Our in-house satirist and award-winning playwright, CJ Hopkins, has written this novel, which, if all goes to plan, we’ll be publishing in April.
 The name of the book is ZONE 23.
 Apparently, it’s some kind of post-Orwellian “Atwood-meets-Pynchon meets-Vonnegut” type thing.
-There’s a cover blurb, and a synopsis, and so on, on our official Consent Factory Publishing page.
+There’s a cover blurb, a synopsis, and so on, on our official Consent Factory Publishing page.
 We don’t expect you to purchase this book, much less actually take the time to read it, but we’re contractually obligated to at least attempt to relentlessly market it for a couple of months, so we’re going to go ahead and start with that now.
 Here’s the breathtaking opening chapter, in which the Normals’ equanimity is shattered by the news of a tragedy of epic proportions …

 For the Normals, the vast majority of consumers living and working in Northeast Region 709 of the United Territories, a globalized monetary and fiscal alliance of the nominally sovereign, democratic nations that were huddled together side by side on the habitable upper third of the planet, 17 April, 2610, or 02 Iyyar, 6370, or 01 Shawwal, 2049, or Day 600 in the Year of the Lemur (or any of a host of alternative dates, depending on their proprietary calendars), was just another perfect, peaceful day in the Age of the Renaissance of Freedom and Prosperity.